MD-TANZIM-EHSAN/sql-a-to-z/README.md

-# sql-a-to-z
+# SQL A to Z 📊

-Complete SQL learning repository covering basics to advanced topics with examples and practice queries.
+This repository contains a complete SQL learning path — from beginner to advanced — with practical examples, syntax explanations, and real-world practice queries.
+Ideal for students, job seekers, and data professionals.